Alfresco/docs-alfresco/sap-cloud/latest/admin/index.md

 #### Verify Material Master in Content Services

-In the Content Services repository, navigate to the **Business Object Types > Products** folder to find the recently stored document.
+In the Content Services repository, navigate to the **Business Object Types > Product** folder to find the recently stored document.
 There will be some basic CMIS related aspects available.

 ![View in Content Services]({% link sap-cloud/images/sap_test_mm03_4_acs_view.png %})